LifeMC-Studios/LifeMC/SECURITY.md

 - 🔒 We train our development team on secure coding practices and conduct background checks on all team members

 🙏 Thank you for helping us keep LifeMC secure!

+> All rights reserved. © 2021-2023 LifeMC Studios